-A report issued by the Legal Referral Service (LRS) Committee of the New York City Bar supports a bill that would repeal an 1909 statute that requires New York lawyers to maintain a brick and mortar office in New York.
+A report issued by the Legal Referral Service (LRS) Committee of the New York City Bar supports a bill that would repeal a 1909 statute that requires New York lawyers to maintain a physical office in New York.
 The physical law office requirement is embodied in N.Y.
 Judiciary Law Section 470, which reads:

 A person, regularly admitted to practice as an attorney and counsellor, in the courts of record of this state, whose office for the transaction of law business is within the state, may practice as such attorney or counsellor, although he resides in an adjoining state.

 The New York Court of Appeals has interpreted Section 470 to require non-resident New York lawyers to maintain a physical office in New York if they want to practice law in the state.